 Under Head of School Martha Rich (1991-2010), Thetford Academy’s enrollment grew and its programming expanded, as the Town of Thetford became more diverse and the school began to attract more students from sending towns.
 Late in her tenure, the school underwent a capital project to build a new gymnasium, theater, and science facility.
 The state-of-the-art Martha Jane Rich Theater is indicative of the quality of Thetford Academy’s arts programs, of which Rich was an avid supporter.

 William Bugg became Head of School in 2012, after two one-year interim heads.
-From 2012-2019, the school added some 24 elective classes in six departments, purchased a 10.4 acre property just south of the Academy, took over the management of the 177-acre Thetford Hill State Park contiguous to the Academy to the southwest, and launched the Thetford Outdoor Program (TOP).
-In July 2019, Bugg left TA to lead Good Hope Country Day School in St. Croix, U.S. Virgin Islands as its Head of School.
+During his tenure, Bugg led the expansion of TA’s course offerings, purchase of the 10-acre property south of the Academy, and the launch of the Thetford Outdoor Program (TOP).
+In July 2019, Bugg left TA to lead Good Hope Country Day School in St. Croix, U.S. Virgin Islands.